jupyter/notebook/docs/source/notebook.md

 Your browser's `find` function will give unexpected results because it doesn't have access to the full content of a document, but you can still use your browser find function from the browser menu if you want, or you can disable the intelligent search shortcut using the advanced settings editor.
-TODO: DETAILS (investigate settings bug?)

 ## Plotting